pocketzworld/creator-docs/pages/learn/designer-resources/concepts/generalfaq.md

 #### For Redesign Concepts, can I redesign my own collab entry?
 Can I collab with a **different** person to redesign my collab entry?

-You may only redesign a player-made Highrise item if your name is in the _**Inspired By**_ field.
+You may only redesign a player-made Highrise item if your name is in the _**Inspired By**_ field, or if the item is by an artist on the Open Redesigns List.

-This means that you cannot bring new collaborators into a redesign of a previous collab entry.
+You cannot bring new collaborators into a redesign of a previous collab entry; likewise, any redesigns of items on the Open Redesign List must be solo efforts.

-However, you may redesign any collab work _as a solo entry_ for future redesign concepts.
+You may redesign any collab work _as a solo entry_ for future redesign concepts.
 Any successful redesign that you make solo, however, will retain the original duo's attribution.
+Additionally, all prizes will be shared equally with your previous collab partner.

 #### Can I redesign a player-made item if I have permission from the original designer?

-No, you may only redesign a player-made item if your name is in the "Inspired By" attribution field.
+You may only redesign a player-made item if your name is in the "Inspired By" attribution field, or if the item is by a designer on the Open Redesigns List.
-There are plenty of HR-original items to choose from!
-Any item that does not have a name on it is free game for Redesign Concepts.

  #### If a player was banned, or is no longer active, can I redesign their items?

  Nope!
-Authorship persists in all cases.
-Art is immortal!
+Authorship persists when a user decides to leave Highrise.
+ **If a player has been permanently removed from Highrise, all items will be attributed to the generic "Player Designed" profile.**

  #### I want to redesign an item, and I **THINK** it's player-made, but it has no attribution.
 Can I redesign it?

 Reach out to our Support team if you're unsure, and we can help verify an item's origin for you.

-**If a player has been permanently removed from Highrise, all items will be stripped of attribution.**